mawfia/SWE-681-Programming-Assignment/README.md

 5. Express.js, Nginx, and PM2 were used for server deployment, routing, and execution with data and template client-side service requests handled with Angular 8 and its routing dependency.

-6. The application is deployed on a Azure cloud services including Ubuntu 18.04 configuration and management.
+6. The application is deployed on a Azure cloud services including configuration and management.

 This web application may be viewed at: http://mawfia.eastus.cloudapp.azure.com/